 As we move on further into the year, we can look in retrospective at the past year and draw useful conclusions for the future.
-In particular, 2021 saw a great deal in cybersecurity developments – both in terms of threats growing in frequency and complexity, as well as in government regulation and law enforcement involvement as the digital world saw more intensive focus.
+In particular, 2021 saw a great deal in cybersecurity developments – both in terms of threats changing in both frequency and complexity, as well as in government regulation and law enforcement involvement as the digital world saw more intensive focus.

 Microsoft’s Digital Defense Report